Skip to content

 );

-Confirm that the S3 storage can be used and cannot be modified after configuration;
+Confirm whether s3 storage can be used, and once configured, it cannot be changed;

 python3 deployer.py -l cluster_name -i 'inventory/guancedb-logs-doris.*.yaml' -p playbooks/guancedb/initialize-machine.yaml